This guidance is for everyone who has been identified as having a long-term clinical condition or being clinically extremely vulnerable.

 What steps can I take to stay connected with family and friends during this time?

-Draw on support you might have through your friends, family and other networks during this time.
-Try to stay in touch with those around you over the phone, by post, or online.
+You can now meet up with friends and family outdoors in line with current guidance.
+Visit Gatherings, Events and Movement for more info.
 Let people know how you would like to stay in touch and build that into your routine.
 This is also important in looking after your mental wellbeing and you may find it helpful to talk to them about how you are feeling if you want to.

 Remember it is okay to share your concerns with others you trust and in doing so you may end up providing support to them too.